NVME-git/NYC-TLC-Data-Engineering/README.md

 Only data from 2019 onwards will be considered because of the recent changes in February 2019.
  Data for each taxi type is stored in a CSV file for each  month in  the **'trip data'** folder.
  Information about the different taxi zones and borough maps are located in the **'misc'** folder.
+ A duplicate taxi zones table was uploaded to a [public S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/nyc-tlc-udacity/) in JSON format with a representative manifest file for reading it into Redshift.
+This was done to meet the project specifications of multiple data source formats.

  The data required for this project is of very high quality.
-The full data set has ...